Htaung/HeadFirst_DesignPatterns/Readme.md

 Assign the concrete implementation object at
 runtime:
 a = getAnimal();
-a.makeSound(); // We donít know WHAT the actual animal subtype is... all we care about is that it knows
+a.makeSound(); // We don‚Äôt know WHAT the actual animal subtype is... all we care about is that it knows
 			   // how to respond to makeSound().
 </code>

-program to a supertypeî as ìthe declared type of the variables should be a supertype, usually an abstract class or interface, so that the objects assigned to those variables can be of any concrete implementation of the supertype, which means the class declaring them doesnít have to know about the actual object types!î
+program to a supertype‚Äù as ‚Äúthe declared type of the variables should be a supertype, usually an abstract class or interface, so that the objects assigned to those variables can be of any concrete implementation of the supertype, which means the class declaring them doesn‚Äôt have to know about the actual object types!

 </p>